amprog/buildive/README.md

 - Using mustache's partials syntax (`{{> partial_name }}`), add partials to `src/views/index.mustache` (note: partials must have a unique filenames across `partials/` and have .mustache extension)

 ### Build
-- `npm run build`
+- for production-ready builds: `npm run build`

 ### Push Updates

 - for testing and sharing internally, use npm `preview` scripts which copy files to `/preview/2016/` on staging server, outside of the git working tree: `npm run preview:push`
   - *note:* the preview directory will maintain versions (e.g `/previews/2016/buildive/v1.0.1/`)
-- when ready to push to production: `npm run stage:push`
+- when ready to push to production after building: `npm run stage:push`

+The current process for going live with interactives is to load files to the staging server (you can do this manually via FTP using CyberDuck or Filezilla, if you prefer or just run `npm run stage:push`), then adding the changes to the git repo on the staging server (`npm run stage:commit` or ssh into staging server and add it manually with git).
+You then put in a request to webtech via Slack, and someone on the team will pull down your changes onto the production interactive server.

 ## Interactive styling